 - In the case of the sick unit or mismanaged companies, this model helps improves the management of the company

-- The buyer gets to claim tax benefit on interest payments on borrowed funds
+- The buyer gets to claim tax benefits on interest payments on borrowed funds

-- Higher rate of return in hands of equity shareholders
+- Higher rate of return in the hands of equity shareholders

 Below are the disadvantages: